By Alex Flanagan

 The Long family must have a special sort of sports gene.
-Chris Long is a veteran defensive end for the New England Patriots.
-His father is NFL Hall of Fame defensive end Howie Long and his brother, Kyle, plays guard for the Chicago Bears.
+Chris Long is a former NFL defensive end, he played 11-seasons in the league.
+His father is NFL Hall of Fame defensive end Howie Long and his brother, Kyle, played guard for the Chicago Bears for seven seasons.
 So how does Chris feel about his first child following in the family’s football footsteps?
-It might not be his first choice for 7-month-old Waylon.
+It might not be his first choice for his son Waylon.
 After all, it wasn’t the sport Chris dreamed of playing growing up.
 Chris has some time before he’ll face some of the more serious issues that come when your kids play youth sports, but that hasn’t stopped him from pondering what kind of sports parent he wants to be.
 The proud new dad recently shared with me five things he’ll apply from his own childhood that he thinks were responsible for his sports success.

 THE BEST WAY TO GET YOUR CHILD TO FOLLOW IN YOUR FOOTSTEPS IS TO LET THEM TAKE THEIR OWN PATH.